-CEPIA was founded in 1990 in Rio by Jacqueline Pitanguy, sociologist and former president of the National Council on Women’s Rights and Leila Linhares Barsted, lawyer and former Research Director of the Brazilian Lawyers Bar.
-Both Jacqueline and Leila are known activists in Defense of Human Rights of Women.
-CEPIA’s mission is to promote the expansion and realization of human rights and the strengthening of citizenship, especially of women.
+CEPIA was founded in 1990 in Rio de Janeiro by Jacqueline Pitanguy, a sociologist and former president of Brazil’s National Council on Women’s Rights, and Leila Linhares, a lawyer and former Research Director of the Brazilian Lawyer’s Bar.
 CEPIA contributes to the strengthening of democracy, social justice and gender equality with the goals of: a) eradicating social inequalities based on gender, race/ethnicity; b) expanding knowledge of sexual and reproductive rights and access to related facilities and services by women and young people; c) fighting gender-based violence and expanding and democratizing access to justice for women and young people.
-CEPIA led the advocacy efforts for the Law on Domestic Violence against Women which resulted in the Maria da Penha Law passed in 2006 (and continues to monitor its implementation in a joint effort with security and justice institutions), as well as the Law on Femicide passed in 2015.
-CEPIA developed a national course on the Maria da Penha Law via mobile phone in partnership with a company on mobile education and VIVO, the telecommunication company.
-The course has already been accessed by more than 1,300 users.
+CEPIA led the advocacy efforts on the Law on Domestic Violence against Women, which resulted in the Maria da Penha Law, passed in 2006 (and continues to monitor its implementation in a joint effort with security and justice institutions), as well as the Law on Femicide, passed in 2015.
+In 2015, CEPIA developed a national course on the Maria da Penha Law via mobile phone in partnership with a company on mobile education and VIVO, the telecommunication company, which was accessed by more than 1,300 users.

 Our Underwriters pay for all of our administrative and fundraising costs, so 100% of your donation goes directly to empowering at-risk youth.